aditeyabaral/kepler-exoplanet-analysis/README.md

 ## Exoplanet Analysis
 For several decades, planet identification has been a task performed by specialized astronomers and domain experts.
 With the advent of computational methods and access to satellite data from space missions, this trend has changed.
-For instance, NASA’s Exoplanet Exploration program has provided us with vast amounts of data on celestial objects to assist in space exploration.
+For instance, **NASA’s Exoplanet Exploration Program** has provided us with vast amounts of data on celestial objects to assist in space exploration.
 One such mission of interest is the Kepler mission.

-Over 4300 transiting exoplanets have been identified since the commencement of the mission in 2007.
+**Over 4300 transiting exoplanets have been identified since the commencement of the mission in 2007**.
 It’s focus lay on exploring planets and planetary systems.
 It has provided us with a catalog of discoveries that help in computing planet occurrence rates as a function of size, star type, insolation flux and orbital period.

 ## The Kepler Mission
-[The Kepler Space Telescope](https://www.nasa.gov/mission_pages/kepler/main/index.html) launched in 2009, has been the most successful telescope to aid the discovery of exoplanets.
-It has identified several thousand objects of interest, with over 4300 of them confirmed exoplanets.
-The mission has been designed to survey a portion of the Milky Way galaxy and discovers hundreds of Earth-size and smaller planets in or near the habitable zone.
+**[The Kepler Space Telescope](https://www.nasa.gov/mission_pages/kepler/main/index.html) launched in 2009, has been the most successful telescope to aid the discovery of exoplanets**.
+It has identified several thousand objects of interest, with over 4300 of them confirmed exoplanets. **The mission has been designed to survey a portion of the Milky Way galaxy and discovers hundreds of Earth-size and smaller planets in or near the habitable zone**.
 It additionally determines the fraction of the billions of stars in our galaxy that might have their own solar system.

-The satellite was officially
-retired in October 2018 because it ran out of fuel.
+The satellite was officially retired in October 2018 because it ran out of fuel.
 Years later, the statistical data that Kepler produced continues to produce new exoplanet discoveries.

 ## Dataset
 Measurements from the Kepler satellite are available for public domain use.
 These records are maintained by CalTech in the [Kepler Cumulative Object of Interest (KCOI)](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=cumulative) table.
 The KCOI table contains 50 features recorded from Kepler data.